weikevinhc/kakstree/README.md

 This is the R function to plot Hyphy ABSREL results into a phylogenetic tree with branch-specific omega (Ka/Ks) values.
+Omega value is plotted in log(10) scale.
+Branches with significant p-values will have 1 or 2 stars.
+Note, the significance here is based on hyphy's inference on whether certain parts of the gene experienced episodic positive selection at a given branch, and NOT the significance for levels of selection gene-wide.

 The function should be loaded into R console with the following libraries pre-loaded